Tag Archives: NORTH WALES PA

 NORTH WALES, PENNSYLVANIA

-Situated in the back of a tan stucco professional complex along the railroad tracks in rural North Wales (north of Philly and east of Lancaster), PRISM BEER CO. opened October 2010.
+Situated in the back of a tan stucco professional complex along the railroad tracks in rural North Wales (north of Philly and east of Lancaster), PRISM BEER CO. opened October 2010 (then closed December 2017 and Mc Allister Brewing moved in).
 Brewer Rob De Maria, a Philly native, gained experience brewing keg-only beers.
 Retaining his formative recipes, but using different yeast, the former corporate worker initially found creative release as a home brewer.

 Sojourning to Prism for a few after dinner libations, mid-July 2011, I got to encounter several approachable, yet totally experimental, craft brews.
 Entering through yellowed wood doors to a ten-seated L-shaped bar (with centered TV and nearby jukebox), this diminutive spot also had three wood tables and a glass-walled rear section storing brew tanks.
 A bottling line ready to be assembled downstairs will increase volume for this splendid neighborhood dig.